hexagontruth/minhalma/README.md

 `new Config({size: 4})`

 This will be saved to `Config.instance` and used for the next new game.
+If the configured settings differ from the current ones, a new location will be pushed on to the page history (i.e., your browser URL bar will change.)
+This mechanism is also used when board size, &c. are set from the configuration modal.

 ## Some additional information